waylaidwanderer/gemini-plays-pokemon-public/notepad.md

         1. The path is north (failed repeatedly).
         2. The path is south via a one-way ledge (failed, `FLOOR_UP_WALL` is impassable from above).
     *   **Root Cause:** Failure to systematically explore all possible routes, failure to immediately log dead ends with map markers, and a lack of goal flexibility.
 I should have pivoted to another objective much sooner instead of getting stuck.
-    *   **Lesson Learned:** Trust the `exploration_strategist` agent's high-level guidance, but verify the path manually and systematically.
-Do not get locked into a single hypothesis.
+    *   **Lesson Learned:** Do not get locked into a single hypothesis.
+Verify paths manually and systematically.
 Be willing to abandon a failing approach and pivot to a new goal.

 # VII.
 Gameplay Reflections
 * **Puzzle Solving:** Must use a hypothesis-driven approach (Observe, Hypothesize, Test, Conclude) for puzzles instead of brute-force navigation.
 Document all attempts in the puzzle log.